mrinal000/covid19_india_data/README.md

 Format/Level of observation/

->Indivual level: The data is of individual level and in long format (both raw and clean)\
+>Individual level: The data is of individual level and in long format (both raw and clean)\
 State level: The data is of state level and can be found in both long and wide format\
 National level: The is the national level time series data